 • No guarantee of click-through or conversions

-• Can be less efficient in terms of budget usage
+• Can be less efficient with budget

 • Not targeted toward direct response objectives